Spanish Law | Dive Medical | Good to know

 How do I get my Dive Medical in Menorca?

 Should you wish to have your Dive Medical done here in Menorca, we are happy to arrange a visit for you.
 Our local hyperbaric doctor in Mahon is an experienced diver and the head of our hyperbaric chamber.
 He does speak English, so communication is not a problem.
 The cost is 70,00€ and the examination will take approx 30 mins per person.
-In Spain, the certificate is valid for 2 years, unless otherwise stated on the medical certificate itself.
+In Spain, the certificate is valid for one year, unless otherwise stated on the medical certificate itself.
 Always keep the original and hand in a copy if need be.

 Appointments are usually weekdays (Monday to Friday) anytime between 17:00 and 20:00 hrs.
 They are located on top of Mahon harbour, so you may follow up your check-up with a dinner, enjoying the local cuisine and gazing at some magnificent boats moored in the harbour.